National Security Commission on Artificial Intelligence issues report on how to maintain U.S. dominance

 The National Security Commission on Artificial Intelligence today released its report today with dozens of recommendations for President Joe Biden, Congress, and business and government leaders.
 China, the group said, represents the first challenge to U.S. technological dominance that threatens economic and military power for the first time since the end of World War II.

-The commissioners call a $40 billion investment to expand and democratize AI research and development called for in the report a “modest down payment for future breakthroughs,” and encourage an attitude toward investment in innovation from policymakers akin that which led to building the interstate highway system in the 1950s.
+The 15-member commission calls a $40 billion investment to expand and democratize AI research and development a “modest down payment for future breakthroughs,” and encourages an attitude toward investment in innovation from policymakers akin that which led to building the interstate highway system in the 1950s.
+Ultimately, the group envisions hundreds of billions of dollars of spending on AI by the federal government in the coming years.

 The report recommends several changes that could shape business, tech, and national security.
 For example, amid a global shortage of semiconductors, the report calls for the United States to stay “two generations ahead” of China in semiconductor manufacturing and suggests a hefty tax credit for semiconductor manufacturers.
 President Biden pledged support for $32 billion to address a global chip shortage and last week signed an executive order to investigate supply chain issues.